michaelmior/java-postgres/README.md

 The repository contains several different programs.
 By default the program `SQLTest` is run.
-To run another program, execute `./gradlew -PmainClass=PROGRAM_NAME`.
+To run another program, execute `./gradlew run -PmainClass=PROGRAM_NAME`.

 | Program   | Description                                      |
 |-----------|--------------------------------------------------|